otammato/Kubernetes_deploy_cluster_manually_on_EC2_instances_AWS/README.md

 ```
 ### 1.6.
 Install a pod network add-on:

+Flannel is a popular networking solution for Kubernetes that allows pods running on different nodes to communicate with each other.

 Run the following command to install the Flannel pod network add-on:

 ```
 kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```
-Flannel is a popular networking solution for Kubernetes that allows pods running on different nodes to communicate with each other.
+<br><br><br><br>

 ## 2. Worker Instances (install on each)